 - After 2.5 hours, preheat the oven to 325 degrees Fahrenheit.
 Line a baking sheet with parchment paper.
 Set aside.

 - Pour the additional ½ cup chocolate chips onto another small plate.
-Press the top of each cookie into the chocolate chips.
+Press the top of each cookie into the chocolate chips so they stick to the dough, but keep the ball shape.

-- Immediately reshape the cookies when they come out of the oven and let cool on the baking sheet for 5 min before transferring to a cooling rack.
-If you don't do this, the cookies will break apart into a giant mess.
+- Immediately reshape the cookies when they come out of the oven.
+Use a spatula to push them into a circle and let cool on the baking sheet for 5 min before transferring to a cooling rack.
+If you don't let them cool a little on the pan, the cookies will break apart into a giant mess when you try to lift them up.Repeat this with the remaining dough balls.

 Amber Schaefer